 - You will need a permit to visit Arunachal Pradesh.
 This is an ILP for Indian nationals and a PAP for foreign nationals.
 An ILP can be purchased online here and a PAP has to be bought from a travel desk in Guwahati or your tour operator in Arunachal Pradesh.

-- There is a lot of army that is based here in Mandala and taking photos of army bases, vehicles or soldiers is forbidden and goes against the rules of your permit.
+- A lot of the army is based here in Mandala and taking photos of army bases, vehicles, or soldiers is forbidden and goes against the rules of your permit.
 So, just be careful when taking snaps.

 - Mandala Top has a really high altitude so if you do suffer from altitude sickness make sure you bring tablets.